microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 ##### SpeechInputHandler.cs
-Used to assign a Unity Event to a keyword stored in the SpeechInputSource
+Used to assign a Unity Event to a keyword stored in the SpeechInputSource component.

 ##### ISpeechHandler.cs
 Interface that a game object can implement to react to speech keywords.